2026 Legislative Agenda: Build New Permanently Affordable Co-ops—and Preserve Existing Affordable Homes Through Co-op Conversion

 We urge legislators to take action to add an additional $100m to this critical program.

-Priority 2: Support HB 4036 to provide $100M for preservation, creating a new resource that can help keep existing affordable rentals affordable (with major potential for co-op conversions)
+Priority 2: Include $100M for preservation in SB5702, creating a new resource that can help keep existing affordable rentals affordable (with major potential for co-op conversions)

-We also support HB 4036, which would create the Housing Opportunity, Longevity, and Durability (HOLD) Fund and authorize $100 million in Article XI‑Q bonds for affordable housing preservation—acquiring and rehabilitating at-risk properties and preserving manufactured housing communities when they come up for sale.
+We also support creating the Housing Opportunity, Longevity, and Durability (HOLD) Fund and authorize $100 million in Article XI‑Q bonds for affordable housing preservation—acquiring and rehabilitating at-risk properties and preserving manufactured housing communities when they come up for sale.

 Housing Oregon emphasizes the urgency: roughly 15,000 affordable homes are at risk statewide due to overlapping pressures like expiring affordability, serious physical repair needs, and manufactured housing parks vulnerable to sale and displacement.